-Line 5 - Enter the corrected amount of federally taxed Social Security and retirement income included in your adjusted gross income on Line 1, Column B of your Form IL-1040-X. Attach U.S. Form 1040 or 1040A, Page 1 with amended figures and any W-2 and 1099 forms.
+Line 5 - Enter the corrected amount of federally taxed Social Security and retirement income included in your adjusted gross income on Line 1, Column B of your Form IL-1040-X. Attach federal Form 1040 or 1040A, Page 1 with amended figures and any W-2 and 1099 forms.

-Line 6 - Enter the corrected amount of any Illinois Income Tax overpayment reported as income on your 2014 U.S. 1040, Line 10.
+Line 6 - Enter the corrected amount of any Illinois Income Tax overpayment reported as income on your federal Form 1040, Line 10.
 Do not include other states' refunds on this line.
-Attach U.S. Form 1040, Page 1 with amended figures.
+Attach federal Form 1040, Page 1 with amended figures.